Marco Devillers

 The Egel interpreter

-The Egel interpreter is implemented in C++ and designed to swiftly go from reading the sources to evaluation, though these goals are somewhat at odds with each other.
+The Egel interpreter is implemented in C++ and designed to go swiftly from reading the sources to evaluation, though these goals are somewhat at odds with each other.
 Egel is primarily about exploiting a trivialized operational model, a program (state) can be represented as a directed acyclic graph solely and program evaluation corresponds to trampolining the combinator at the root of that graph.

-Combinators and the evaluation graphs are implemented with standard reference counted objects and the implementation is written with utter disregard for performance.
+Combinators and evaluation graphs are implemented with standard reference counted objects and the implementation is written with utter disregard for performance.

 A REPL, batch mode, and command mode evaluation are supported.